-There is an application for radio automation (sofisticated audio player) that plays music and other audio clips through 4 separate audio channels.
+There is an application for radio automation (sofisticated audio player) that plays music and other audio clips through up to 4 separate audio channels.
 That channels are routed to separate waveOut devices, and later mixed on radio mixing console.

 A software component is needed that can be plugged into existing playback architecture, that will mix all 4 channels, encode them for Shoutcast streaming and push the content to appropriate Shoutcast distribution server.

 Here are some pointers for making software component in question: